This sets out how the UK government and the devolved governments will co-operate.

 - financial aid to industry

-The MoU applies equally to the UK government and the 3 devolved administrations.
+The MoU applies equally to the UK government and the devolved governments.
 It is supplemented by bilateral concordats.
-These are agreements between individual devolved administrations and specific UK government departments.